rhwood/jenkins-slave-osx/README.md

+⚠️ __I no longer use Jenkins, so am not maintaining this project.__ Please open an issue if you are interested in maintaining this project.

 # Jenkins Slave for OS X

 Scripts to create and run a [Jenkins](http://jenkins-ci.org) slave via [Java Web Start](https://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds#Distributedbuilds-LaunchslaveagentviaJavaWebStart) (JNLP) on OS X as a Launch Daemon.